'Mild' Covid-19 doesn't always feel that way - KTVZ

 He felt OK enough to teach class virtually.
 “Although I was blowing my nose 500 times because I looked like Rudolph on Zoom with my classes,” Juday said.
 “I don’t even want to know what it would have been like had I not been vaccinated.”

-When your body has these symptoms, it’s doing what it should, Doran said: neutralizing the virus.
+When your body has these symptoms, it’s doing what it should, Doron said: neutralizing the virus.

-“That is good, but it doesn’t feel good,” Doran said.
+“That is good, but it doesn’t feel good,” Doron said.
 “The symptoms in and of themselves aren’t dangerous, and you don’t need to seek medical care.”

 With mild Covid, there’s no need to go to the ER, particularly during a time when health care resources are scarce.

-Note: Correction: An earlier version of this story incorrectly spelled Dr. Shira Doron’s name.